marcindampc/frontend-til/css/sass.md

 * Try to only create mixins that take in an argument, otherwise you should extend.

 * Always look at your CSS output to make sure your extend is behaving as you intended.

+# sum-up
+* Sustainability is key in Sass, planning out the structure of your files and sticking to naming conventions for both variables, mixins, and selectors can reduce complexity.

+* Understanding CSS output is also essential to writing sustainable SCSS.
+In order to make the best choices about what functions and directives to use, it is important to first understand how this will translate in CSS.

+* Mixins should only be used if they take in an argument, otherwise, you should extend the selector's rules, whether it be a class, id, or placeholder.